JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-with-Docker-Compose.md

 sidebar_position: 9
 ---

-[_Docker Compose_](https://docs.docker.com/compose/) offers an easy way to set up a JATOS installation with a MySQL database and Nginx as an reverse proxy for, among other things, HTTPS encryption.
+[_Docker Compose_](https://docs.docker.com/compose/) offers an easy way to set up a JATOS installation with a MySQL database and Nginx as a reverse proxy, for example to enable HTTPS encryption.

-## Get started
+## Get Started

-### Example repository
+### Example Repository

-We assembled all necessary files in a [git repository](https://github.com/JATOS/JATOS_with_docker_compose) that you can clone and then change them to your needs to get a JATOS installation running with _docker compose_.
+We have assembled all necessary files in a [Git repository](https://github.com/JATOS/JATOS_with_docker_compose) that you can clone and adapt to your needs to get JATOS running with Docker Compose:

 ```shell
 git clone https://github.com/JATOS/JATOS_with_docker_compose.git
 ```

-The important files in the repo are _compose.yaml_ to set up _docker compose_, nginx.conf for Nginx, and jatos.conf for JATOS.
+The important files in the repo are:
+- `compose.yaml` to set up Docker Compose
+- `nginx.conf` for Nginx
+- `jatos.conf` for JATOS

 ```
 JATOS_with_docker_compose